joebadmo/joe.xoxomoon.com-content/index.md

 ### war

-I kept a blog during most of my enlistment as a U.S. Marine Corps infantryman.
+I kept a blog during most of my enlistment in the Marines.

 I collected posts from my second deployment [here](http://servicerecordbook.com).